idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/WCNSFVScalarFluxBC.md

   the inlet velocity.

+This boundary condition works with postprocessors, which may be replaced by constant values in the input.
+The intended use case for this boundary condition is to be receiving its value from a coupled application, using a [Receiver.md] postprocessor.

 ## Example input syntax

-In this example input, the boundary conditions to the scalar quantity conservation equation are specified using a `WCNSFVScalarFluxBC`.
+In this example input, the inlet boundary conditions to the scalar quantity conservation equation is specified using a `WCNSFVScalarFluxBC`.
 The scalar quantity flux is specified using the mass flow rate and the inlet area.

-!listing modules/navier_stokes/test/tests/finite_volume/wcns/fvbcs/flux_bcs_mdot.i block=FVBCs
+!listing modules/navier_stokes/test/tests/finite_volume/wcns/boundary_conditions/flux_bcs_mdot.i block=FVBCs

 !syntax parameters /FVBCs/WCNSFVScalarFluxBC